pulp-platform/control-pulp/README.md

 ### Hardware-In-The-Loop (HIL) power and thermal management on FPGA
 Please refer to [fpga/README.md](./fpga) for more information on the full flow.
-As initialization steps, please download both the Power Control Firmware (PCF) and the co-simulation (power/thermal model and HIL manager):
+As initialization steps, please download the co-simulation (power/thermal model and HIL manager) framework.
+The Power Control Firmware (PCF) is already integrated as `sw/pcf`.

 ```
-make pcf
 make hpc-cosim
 ```